idattani/Hong-Kong-Nov-25/federated learning/readme.md

 * Finance: Banks collaborate to detect fraud patterns without exposing client data.

 ## 4. Demo
-In the folder you will find a Juypter Notebook.
+In the folder you will find a Juypter Notebook called "Federated_Learning".
 Upload the notebook to Google Colab, then follow the notebook.